The Open Wire Balanced Feedline: The Forgotten Ultra-Low Loss Champion

 Low Loss Even Under Mismatch

-Let’s be technical: power loss in feedlines is proportional to I²R losses and dielectric losses.
+Technically speaking, power loss in feedlines is proportional to I²R losses and dielectric losses.
 Coax has a lossy dielectric and carries current on both the inner and outer conductors — this becomes problematic when mismatch forces current imbalance.

-Twin-lead has a foamed dielectric that degrades in wet or humid conditions.
+Twin-lead uses a foamed dielectric that degrades in wet or humid conditions.
 Its higher loss per meter, smaller spacing, and plastic jacket mean it performs poorly when wet, bends too easily, and detunes when run near metal.

-600-ohm open wire line, by comparison:
+600 Ω open-wire line, by comparison:

-• Has very wide spacing (12-14 cm)
+- Has very wide spacing (12–14 cm)

-• Maintains impedance stability regardless of moisture or bending
+- Maintains impedance stability regardless of moisture or bending

 RF Behavior Near Objects